Homepage > Journal > Quantitative research in UX

 With a ready UX research scenario, you can proceed to the phase of recruiting respondents according to the adopted criteria.

-In particular, you should take care of the representativeness of participants and the size of the sample — usually, it shouldn't be smaller than 30 respondents.
+In particular, you should consider the representativeness of participants and the size of the sample—usually, it shouldn't be smaller than 30 respondents.

 Did You Know...

-UX Research requires thorough preparation.
-The choice of the research method is the clue of the researcher's work, but the most challenging task is the selection of the sample.
+UX research requires thorough preparation.
+The choice of a research method is the core of the researcher's work, but the most challenging task is the selection of the sample.
 It's problematic regarding representativeness, gratification, and availability of respondents within the scheduled period.

 In any research project, you should bet on optimal solutions and match the research method to the research problem, but you shouldn't exclude different methods if you have a limited budget and time.